 “They are so beautiful,” said Mrs. Smith.
 “Jayden has brought both her wilted summer flower and mine back to life.”

 Mrs. White showed Jayden and Mrs. Smith where her wilted summer flower was.
 Mrs. Smith tried talking to it first.

 “Come on little flower,” said Mrs. Smith.
 “We want to see how beautiful you really are.”

 Nothing happened.
 Mrs. White tried and still nothing.
 Mr. White, who just came out of the house to see what the commotion was all about, tried too and again, nothing happened.

-“Okay wilted summer flower,” said Heather.
+“Okay wilted summer flower,” said Jayden.
 “Lets see how beautiful you really are.”

-To Heather’s surprise, Mrs. White’s wilted summer flower also grew into the most beautiful flower she had ever seen.
+To Jayden’s surprise, Mrs. White’s wilted summer flower also grew into the most beautiful flower she had ever seen.

-Heather went around the neighbourhood and the neighbours were all anxious to see Heather’s miracle voice at work on their wilted summer flowers.
-Heather was the only one who could get the flowers to grow.
+Jayden went around the neighbourhood and the neighbours were all anxious to see Jayden’s miracle voice at work on their wilted summer flowers.
+Jayden was the only one who could get the flowers to grow.
 The wilted summer flowers only wanted to hear her voice.

 Moral of this Story: